 If you are quiet and look hard enough, you may find deer or any of a number of other creatures that call New Jersey home.

 I came across this beautiful buck while hiking through Thompson Park in Lincroft one afternoon during the rut.
-I was looking in the opposite direction as I was walking when something caught my eye — I turned and there he was, just staring at me.
-I had but a few moments to grab this image before he ran into the woods.
+I was looking in the opposite direction as I was walking when something caught my eye.
+It is worth noting “the rut” refers to deer mating season.
+As the males mature and look for a mate, some of the larger males may become aggressive.
+Always use caution and give animals their respect, and space.
+As I turned there he was, just staring at me.
+I had a few moments to grab this image before he ran into the woods.

 I sometimes detour to the beach or one of the parks along the way to the office to walk or maybe do some shooting, and quite often I will come across a few deer.
 This particular morning it was just after sunrise and there were about a dozen deer grazing in the field at Lake Topanemus Park in Freehold.